PX4/NuttX/misc/buildroot/configs/README.txt

 	programes (arm-elf-objcopy in particular) that cause Floating point exceptions when trying to build NuttX

+bfin-defconfig-4.2.4
+	Builds an Blackfin toolchain using gcc 4.2.4

 h8300_config
 	Builds an H8/300 toolchain using gcc 3.4.5